jaguapard/CalamityTweaks/README.md

 ## New enemies
 ### Supreme Cnidrion
 Red eyed Cnidrion, clad in Exo armor, intended to be fought after AEW (Exo mech+Scal maybe?).
 All stats for master death mode.
-Summoned by using Seahorse Terror Beacon (crafted with 10 shadowspec and amidas' spark @ draedons forge) :
+Summoned by using Seahorse Terror Beacon (crafted with 10 Shadowspec and Amidas' Spark @ Draedon's Forge) :

 Health: 12,000,000
 DR: 20%